Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Phase-Field Fracture Model for Brittle Fracture

-In Figure \ref{domain}, different formulations for \( \phi(x) \) are represented, each corresponding to a different approximation of a sharp crack within various fracture approaches.
-These will be elaborated upon in the subsequent section.

-Within the framework of the phase-field fracture concept, the symbol $\phi \in [0, 1]$ is utilized to represent the degree of damage.
-Specifically, a value of $\phi=0$ corresponds to an undamaged material state, while a complete state of damage is signified by $\phi=1$.
-As indicated in Equation \ref{irr_damage}, it is imperative that the time derivative of the phase field damage parameter remains non-negative, ensuring the irreversibility of the induced damage, i.e.
+As can be seen in Figure~\ref{formulation}, the phase-field fracture model approximates sharp cracks $S$ as diffuse bands whose thickness is defined by the length scale parameter \( l_c \).
+As \( l_c \) approaches zero, the diffuse crack reverts to a sharp crack \cite{braides1998approximation}.
+The phase-field variable \(\phi \in [0, 1]\) represents the degree of damage, with \(\phi = 0\) indicating no damage and \(\phi = 1\) a fully damaged state.
+As indicated in Equation \ref{irr_damage}, it is imperative that the time derivative of the phase-field damage parameter remains non-negative, ensuring the irreversibility of the induced damage, i.e. \begin{linenomath}